topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ### 7.1.5 Infrared Sensor (SZH-SSBH-002)
 An infrared sensor can be used to detect nearby obstacles by sensing reflected infrared light and outputting a digital signal through GPIO.
-This section demonstrates how to connect and read input from the SZH-SSBH-002 infrared sensor using the D3-G board.
+This section demonstrates how to connect and read input from the SZH-SSBH-002 infrared sensor using the D3-G.

 #### Step 1.
 Hardware Requirements
 - D3-G (x1)